keighrim/kaldi-yesno-tutorial/README.md

 ### Part 2

 * Modify any relevant part of you pipeline to use actual phonetic notations for these two Hebrew words, instead of dummy Y/N phones.
 For orthographic notationn, use "*ken*" and "*lo*" (Let's not worry about unicode right now).
+This will also require editing the `arpabo` file.
     * Pronunciations can be found on various resources, for example, [wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Main_Page) can be helpful.
 * Figure out how to use `get_ctm.sh` to get alignment as well as hypotheses & WER scores, and add it to the pipeline.
 * Commit
-    * Any changes in the pipeline
+    * Any changes in the pipeline and arpa
     * All files in `exp/mono/decode_test_yesno` after running the new pipeline.
 * When ready, tag the commit as `part2` and push to `master`.